 - using their knowledge of the community to find suitable reviewers

-- checking who the Principal Investigator (PI) of the proposal had previously reviewed for
+- checking who the project lead of the proposal had previously reviewed for

-- checking the keywords of the investigators to identify potential keywords to match
+- checking the keywords of the project lead and co-leads to identify potential keywords to match

-- looking at reviewers on the PI’s previous proposals or similar proposals in the area
+- looking at reviewers on the project lead’s previous proposals or similar proposals in the area

 - asking the community to recommend reviewers